-The QI Committee shall submit a summary report of quality activities and actions for review and approval to the HPN Executive Committee on a quarterly basis.
-This is completed by the approval of the QI quarterly report.
+The HPN QI Committee shall submit a summary report of quality activities and actions for review and approval to the HPN Executive Committee on a quarterly basis.
+This is completed by the approval of the QI quarterly report that is sufficiently detailed to include findings and actions taken as a result of the QI program and to identify those internal or contracting provider components which the QI program has identified as presenting significant or chronic quality of care issues.